steeley21/Backlogr/docs/README_WEB.md

 ### Current known limitations
 - Member profile pages are still **authenticated routes** in the current MVP, not signed-out public pages
-- Game-detail review/activity tabs are not built yet
-- A dedicated “My log” panel on the game-detail page is not built yet
 - Broader frontend test coverage is still incomplete beyond the current covered slices
 - Admin delete-user UI is not currently wired in this repo snapshot
 - AI relevance is currently MVP-level and should improve as the catalog/search metadata gets richer